 Day of FMT: Stop drinking liquids 2 hours before scheduled time to arrive.

-Appointment: 30-90 minutes.
+Your Visit: 30-90 minutes.
 You will not be able to eat or drink anything for one hour after your FMT.
 You may resume your normal routine.

 FMT by Colonoscopy, Endoscopy or Sigmoidoscopy